uliw/esbmtk/docs/manual/manual-3.rst

     # Acess the sewater_parameters with the swc instance
     print(f"M.S_b.density = {M.S_b.swc.density:.2e}")

-Apart from density, this class will provide access to a host of instance parameters, e.g., equilibrium constants - see :py:meth:`esbmtk.seawater.seaWaterConstants.update_parameters()` for the currently defined names.
+Apart from density, this class will provide access to a host of instance parameters, e.g., equilibrium constants - see :py:meth:`esbmtk.seawater.SeawaterConstants.update_parameters()` for the currently defined names.
 Most of these values are computed by ``pyCO2SYS`` (`https://doi.org/10.5194/gmd-15-15-2022 <https://doi.org/10.5194/gmd-15-15-2022>`_).
-Using  ``pyCO2SYS`` provides access to a variety of parametrizations for the respective equilibrium constants, various pH scales, as well a different methods to calculate buffer factors.
+Using  ``pyCO2SYS`` provides access to a variety of parametrizations for the respective equilibrium constants, various pH scales, as well as different methods to calculate buffer factors.
 Unless explicitly specified in the model definition, ESBMTK uses the defaults set by pyCO2SYS.
 Note that when using the seawater class, the model concentration unit must be set to ``mol/kg`` as in the following example:

 .. code:: ipython